 Add the bacon to the pot and cook until the fat renders, 5 minutes.
 Push to bacon to the outer edges, add the onions, and cook until soft and starting to brown in spots, 8-10 minutes.
 Push aside some of the onions from the center of the pot, add the garlic, and saute until fragrant, 1 minute.
 Deglaze the pot with the balsamic vinegar, and cook, stirring up the brown bits from the bottom of the pot, until the vinegar stops bubbling and is mostly evaporated, 2-3 minutes.

 Return the browned beef to the dutch oven.
 Pour in the wine and enough broth to barely cover the beef (2-3 cups).
 Stir to incorporate.
 Add the bay leaf, thyme bundle, and another half teaspoon each of salt and pepper.
 Increase the heat to high and bring the liquid to a simmer.
 Cover the pot, turn off the burner and transfer to the oven.
 Braise for 2 hours.

 Remove the pot from the oven and place onto the stove.
 In a small measuring cup, whisk together the arrowroot powder and one cup of beef broth to create a slurry.
-Pour the slurry into the stew, then add the chopped potatoes, carrots, and onions.
+Pour the slurry into the stew, then add the chopped potatoes, carrots, and celery.
 Give the stew a good stir, and again heat over high until the liquid comes to a simmer.
 Cover, and return the stew to the oven to continue braising.
 Braise an additional 1-1.5 hours, or until the beef is falling apart and the vegetables are tender.
 Test for doneness around the 1 hour mark.

 Once the stew is ready, increase the oven temperature to 450°F and remove the lid.
 Braise 15 minutes more at the higher temperature to caramelize the top of the stew and thicken the sauce.